tempestinic/CTNET.Helpers.Language/README.md

 # CTNET.Helpers.Language

-This is avery simple project explaining how to manage translation using JSON files.
+This is a very simple project explaining how to manage translation using JSON files.